Skip to main content

 fmt.Println(result.HashAttribute) // "id"

-The InExperiment flag is only set to true if the user was randomly assigned a variation.
-If the user failed any targeting rules or was forced into a specific variation, this flag will be false.
+The InExperiment flag is set to true only if the user was randomly assigned a variation.
+If the user fails any targeting rules or is forced into a specific variation, this flag will be false.

 }